 Three Songs for Violin and Double Bass (after poems by Pablo Neruda)

-Scored for: violin and double bass (or oboe/soprano sax and double bass) Duration: 7 min.
+Scored for: violin and double bass (also arranged for oboe/soprano sax or violin and bassoon/cello or double bass) Duration: 7 min.
 Premiere: 11/98 Heide Sibley, violin and Edgar Meyer, bass, The Banff Center for the Arts, Faculty concert For: Edgar Meyer Published by:International Opus

 REVIEWS